Comp485Project/RehApp/README.md

 * **Streaming**
     * **Private Tab**
         * Can scroll through a list of posts that are made for a select few to see(Professional experts, post author, friends)
-        * Can also create a private post in where the user chooses a select few to see
+        * Can also create a private post
     * **Public tab**
         * Can scroll through a list of posts that are made for the public to see
        * Can also create a public post in where the user allows everyone to see